Educational Policy and Leadership, PHD

 The EDPL doctoral program develops educational scholar-practitioners, researchers, and leaders who possess the commitment, perspective, and skills to implement strategies for greater equity in a variety of educational settings.
 Students inquire deeply into the foundational knowledge of education, exploring how the organization of schools, institutions of higher education, and society shape educational processes.
 Students gain theoretical knowledge in specific disciplinary/topical concentrations, enabling them to further examine educational practice in a chosen context.
 Finally, students acquire expertise in research methods which equip them to advance and enact educational knowledge.
 The program supports EDPL Ph.D. graduates to work actively to create a more just society.

-CAREER SKILLS REQUIREMENT FOR PH.D.
-STUDENTS
+CAREER SKILLS REQUIREMENT FOR PHD STUDENTS

 Marquette University is committed to preparing our students to become exemplary leaders in their chosen academic and professional fields by preparing them for careers in which they find purpose and value by engaging in Ignatian pedagogical reflection and practice.
 The purpose of the career skills requirement is to ensure all doctoral students have the opportunity to reflect on their desired career and to acquire essential career-related skills needed for them to pursue their chosen path.